-LOMEXIN[®]/FALVIN[®] (fenticonazole)
+LOMEXIN®/FALVIN® (fenticonazole)

-Lomexin[®] (fenticonazole), originated by Recordati, is an antimycotic that is widely used.
+Lomexin® (fenticonazole), originated by Recordati, is an antimycotic that is widely used.
 Indicated for the treatment of dermatological and gynaecological infections from fungi, molds, yeasts and gram positive bacteria, fenticonazole destroys fungal cells by means of its dual acting mechanism which prevents the formation of ergosterol and inhibits the aspartic proteinase of the candida.
 Lomexin® has a wide range of action and is also effective at low concentrations without creating resistances.
 Fenticonazole is a modern drug available in different forms and very flexible doses, it is well tolerated and is supported by years of experience in clinical practice.
+In some countries it has obtained OTC status thus making the product more competitive and accessible to patients.

-GENURIN[®]/URISPAS[®] (flavoxate)
+GENURIN®/URISPAS® (flavoxate)

 Flavoxate, a Recordati original research product, is a muscle relaxant of the urinary tract.
 It is indicated for the symptomatic treatment of dysuria, urgency, nocturia, frequency and incontinency and the treatment of bladder and urethral spasms.

 It is able to control symptoms associated with urgency and hyper activity of the detrusor, thanks to its action on the transmission of the reflex impulse to empty the bladder.

 Flavoxate is the first Italian drug to be approved by the American Food and Drug Administration and to be marketed in the United States of America, and is widely used in many countries.

-KENTERA[®] (oxybutynin transdermal patch)
+KENTERA® (oxybutynin transdermal patch)

-Kentera[®] is an oxybutynin transdermal system indicated for the treatment of symptoms associated with disorders of the lower urinary tract, such as incontinence, frequency and urgency.
+Kentera® is an oxybutynin transdermal system indicated for the treatment of symptoms associated with disorders of the lower urinary tract, such as incontinence, frequency and urgency.

 Kentera® is indicated for all patients with overactive bladder as it combines the effectiveness of oxybutynin (considered the 'gold standard' for this disorder) with its excellent tolerability, thanks to the reduced first pass liver effect, and with the ease of use of a patch applied twice a week which constitutes a valid alternative to oral medications.
-Under license from Actavis (previously Watson Pharmaceuticals).
-Kentera[®] is currently marketed by Recordati in sixteen European countries by the group's subsidiaries and its partners.
+It is currently marketed by Recordati in sixteen European countries through its own subsidiaries and licensees.

-TRANSACT[®] LAT (flurbiprofen transdermal patch)
+TRANSACT® LAT (flurbiprofen transdermal patch)

-TransAct[®] LAT is a transdermal patch containing flurbiprofen, a non steroidal antiinflammatory drug (NSAID), indicated for the symptomatic relief of localized pain involving the musculoskeletal system.
+TransAct® LAT is a transdermal patch containing flurbiprofen, a non steroidal antiinflammatory drug (NSAID), indicated for the symptomatic relief of localized pain involving the musculoskeletal system.
 The underlying technology, the excipients and the active ingredient all contribute to the treatment's effectiveness, to its constant release over a twelve hour period and to its localized antiinflammatory and analgesic action, acting only where the patient feels pain, thereby avoiding the problems connected with the use of NSAIDs delivered systemically.

-All these characteristics and the efficacy of flurbiprofen, demonstrated by numerous clinical studies, make TransAct[®] LAT a highly appreciated specialty among doctors and the patients themselves.
+All these characteristics and the efficacy of flurbiprofen, demonstrated by numerous clinical studies, make TransAct® LAT a highly appreciated specialty among doctors and the patients themselves.
 It is a successful product marketed in a number of countries in Europe.

-RUPAFIN[®]/WYSTAMM[®] (rupatadine)
+RUPAFIN®/WYSTAMM® (rupatadine)